PsiUpsilonEI/Bylaws/bylaws.md

 3. Shall incorporate into the bylaws amendments to the said bylaws.
 4. Shall be the Chapter’s “Diamond” editor.
 5. Is in charge of all correspondence other than that with Alumni.

-#### Vice-President of External Affairs

-1. Shall complete and submit the 5 Star Standards Accreditation and Awards of Excellence packet for the Chapter each year.
-2. Shall attend all IFC meetings
-3. Shall report to the Chapter all relevant events that occurred and information that was presented at all IFC meetings since the last Chapter meeting.
-4. Shall oversee and coordinate all matters pertaining to the external affairs of the chapter.
-5. Shall submit a written report to the Chapter at the end of his or her term concerning the welfare and direction of the Chapter.
-6. Shall chair the External Affairs Committee.
-7. Shall call meetings of the External Affairs Committee no less than once every two weeks.
-8. Shall ensure that all positions on the External Affairs Committee are supplied with the appropriate resources and are compliant with Five Star.

 #### Rush Chairman